Restored at Dorset Mind’s Eating Disorders Services

-Dorset Mind’s ‘Restored’ Eating Disorders Services seek to support, empower and restore lives to overcome the effects of eating disorders.
-We work alongside people with Anorexia, Bulimia, Binge Eating Disorder as well as un-diagnosed conditions where issues surrounding food get out of control.
+‘Restored’ work alongside people who are experiencing Anorexia, Bulimia and Binge Eating Disorder as well as un-diagnosed conditions where issues surrounding food get out of control.

 ‘It’s not about food’

 We understand that the real problem is not one of food, but of feelings.
-We have an 8-week mentoring programme to prepare individuals for change, followed by optional counselling/psychotherapy, health & lifestyle coaching, meal and shopping support.
-Alongside this, we run free weekly group therapy sessions.
+We have an 8-week mentoring programme which prepares individuals for change, followed by optional counselling/psychotherapy.
+We also provide a weekly peer-support discussion group.

 Counselling and Psychotherapy

-Restored offers an in-house counselling service with Counsellors & Psychotherapists affiliated or accredited by the British Association of Counselling and Psychotherapy.
-We have a team of 7 counsellors.
-They have experience working with people with eating disorders, including some student counsellors who are trained to Diploma Level.
-They all use an integrative Humanistic approach and are qualified in Person-Centred, TA and Gestalt therapy.
+Restored offers an in-house counselling service with Counsellors & Psychotherapists who are registered or accredited with the British Association of Counselling and Psychotherapy and have experience of working with people with eating disorders.
+We use a Humanistic Integrative model which incorporates Person-Centred, Transactional Analysis and Gestalt therapeutic skills and tools.

-We offer 1:1 counselling for those caring for someone with an eating disorder (family/friends), as well as a Carer’s Group, which meets every week.
-Carer’s Group provides a safe space for you to meet people who understand the nature of eating disorders, share hopes and fears in confidence and make new friends over a cup of tea or coffee.
+We offer 1:1 counselling for those caring for someone with an eating disorder (family/friends).
+This provides a safe space for you to address your concerns with someone who understands the nature of eating disorders and with whom you can share your hopes and fears in confidence.
 We also have books and resources to help support you in your role as a carer.

 Carers 1:1 Support